cubyn/trust-env/README.md

 Makes the usage of process.env variables more secure by validating them againt a contract.

-Fails fast at runtime if contract requirements are not met.
+Fails at runtime if contract requirements are not met.

 ## Installation